Audit logs

 2. Using omnictl audit-log command.
 This command will stream the audit log from the Omni to the local machine stdout.

-The second way is preferable if you have huge audit log, as it will not consume a lot of memory on the client if you look for something specific.
+The second way is preferable if you have a huge audit log, as it will not consume a lot of memory on the client if you look for something specific.

 Format of the Audit log